UPDATE March 8, 2017:

 - Participating in a Pecha Kucha style presentation of personal work

-Applications are due by 5pm CST on Tuesday March 7.
+Applications were due by 5pm CST on Tuesday March 7.

 Interviews will be offered by Friday March 10.
 Interviews will be conducted between Monday March 13 and Friday March 24.
 Selected applicants will be notified by Friday March 31.